Written by Divinity Nutra, Updated on March 15, 2023

 How to Make Elderberry Syrup

 Apart from water and elderberry being the two most obvious ingredients, elderberry syrup is open to some customization.
-You can beef it up a bit by adding cinnamon and ginger to make a product rich in anti-inflammatory nutrients.
+You can beef it up a bit by adding cinnamon and ginger to make a product rich in natural anti-inflammatory nutrients.

 However, you may add or subtract these additional ingredients depending upon availability.
 For instance, a dash of turmeric can lend some extra immune support, or a few drops of lemon juice can enhance the flavor.